alpine-hodler/web/pkg/coinbasepro/README.md

 ## Creating a Client

 The `coinbasepro.Client` type is a wrapper for the Go [net/http](https://pkg.go.dev/net/http) standard library package.
 An [`http.RoundTripper`](https://pkg.go.dev/net/http#RoundTripper) is required to authenticate for Coinbase Pro requests.
 Currently the only method supported for Coinbase Pro authentication is [API key authentication](https://docs.cloud.coinbase.com/sign-in-with-coinbase/docs/api-key-authentication).
-See the documentation examples for examples.
+See the examples for examples.

 ## Development